IbeChuksVictor/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 ![aws budget](./week-0-asset/aws-budget.png)

-I did not create a second Budget because I was concerned of budget spending going over the 2 budget free limit.
+- I did not create a second Budget because I was concerned of budget spending going over the 2 budget free limit.
+- Finally, I learnt a great deal about ```markdown``` files from writing this one.